Back Injury at Work: Can You Claim Compensation?

 241 questions have been answered on this subject - ask us your question

 Whatever your job, your employer has a duty to keep you from injuring your back by providing the right training, equipment and a safe working environment.
 Here we look at how to claim if you injure your back at work and what level of compensation you can expect.
 While most back injuries are usually caused by lifting heavy items or falls at work, they can also result from repetitive tasks, prolonged time in one position or poor seating that doesn’t support the spine, neck or shoulders properly.
-Back injuries can have long-lasting implications, and as such, compensation amounts can be fairly substantial.
+These can have long-lasting implications, and as such, compensation amounts in workplace back injury claims can be fairly substantial.

 Table of contents